 It was those very waterside picnics that marked the beginning of a number of area restaurants that still today serve seafood fresh off the fishing boats.
 Calabash isn't famous for its beaches—this community is all about the seafood, and people come from far and wide to savor Calabash's delectable cuisine.
 Many of Calabash's restaurants, some of which claim to be originals, are located along main street, ready to serve it up Calabash-style to both locals and visitors.

 Life in Calabash

 Though famous for its fine seafood restaurants, eating isn't the only way to spend your time in Calabash.
 Popular outdoor activities include watersports (surfing, swimming, and beachcombing, among others), golf, fishing, boat rentals, jet ski rentals, bike rentals, shopping, kids activities, a waterfront walkway, and deep sea fishing.

-Boaters can enjoy sailing or idling along the Calabash, Cape Fear, and Lockwood Folly Rivers, as well as the Intracoastal Waterway and the Atlantic Ocean.
-Anglers can venture off land and try their hand at deep sea fishing on charter and private boats that take you right to the fish.
-You might catch a marlin, sailfish, dolphin, king or Spanish mackerel, wahoo or bluefish.
+Boaters can enjoy sailing or idle along the Calabash, Cape Fear, and Lockwood Folly Rivers, as well as the Intracoastal Waterway and the Atlantic Ocean.
+Anglers can venture off the land and try their hand at deep sea fishing on charter and private boats that take you right to the fish.
+You might catch a marlin, sailfish, dolphin, king or Spanish mackerel, wahoo, or bluefish.

 And for those who choose to stay on shore, options include fishing, crabbing, shrimping, and clamming—all are abundant in tidal creeks and along the Intracoastal Waterway.